SteveDoesEngineering/steve-the-engineer/_posts/2021-01-29-Azure Cognitive Services - Speech to Text.md

 With this installed, I was then able to install jupyter and run all the other installs from magics within a notebook (e.g. !pip install pandas)

-PIP INSTALL JUPYTER

 SETUP OF CHAIN:
 Once all set up, the following are required:
-1. A suitable video or voice recording
+1. A suitable video or voice recording to process.
-2. To download FFMPEG source code or a binary depending on your OS and install in a location and add to PATH.
+2. To download FFMPEG source code or a binary depending on your OS and install in a location and add to PATH/system vars.
 3. convert the video or audio via FFMPEG into a .wav format, which is necessary for the Azure API.
 4. Install the azure cognitive Software Development Kit
 5. Optionally, install the spx CLI, which doesn't require knowing Python, C++ or C# etc (No Code).